-A sudden death is one that occurs with forewarning.
-Common examples of sudden death are: heart attacks, ruptured aneurysms, post-operative complications, severe anaphylactic reactions, sudden infant death syndrome (SIDS), or rapidly progressive infectious diseases.
+A sudden death is one that occurs without forewarning.
+Common examples of sudden death are: heart attacks, ruptured aneurysms, post-operative complications, severe anaphylactic reactions, sudden infant death syndrome (SIDS) or rapidly progressive infectious diseases.

 Deaths which are sudden or the result of a traumatic event pose special problems for the survivor.
-In addition to the typical signs of grief such as anger, denial, sadness, and guilt,
+In addition to the typical signs of grief such as anger, denial, sadness and guilt, survivors may feel:

 Very often the grief response is intensified because there is little or no opportunity to prepare for the death.

 Sudden or traumatic deaths may also result in secondary losses such as loss of income, loss of home or other property, and strained marital or familial relationships.
 Survivors of these types of death have a greater chance of developing complicated grief reactions.
 As well, they may be unable to function at the necessary level required to process grief, resulting in delayed grief reactions.
 Survivors may also become preoccupied with the circumstances of the death rather than on the person who died.